adefirmansyahuti/VLIF-MODEL-SUMATRA/README.md

 > [!IMPORTANT]
 > **Technical Note on Dataset Population:**
 > The provided `VLIF_50000_SAMPLES.csv` is a statistically preserved sample derived from the original research population of **2,614,056 observations**.
-> This represents a complete 2-year spatio-temporal grid (2023–2024) covering Sumatra at **0.1° resolution**.
+> This full population represents a complete 2-year spatio-temporal grid (January 2023 – December 2024) covering the entire Sumatra region, with a spatial resolution of **0.1° (~11.1 km per grid)**.
 Normalization in the official sample is based on this global population.

 ## 📁 Repository Structure
 * `vlif_dataset_integration.py`: Script to fuse multi-source raw data.